chalendony/iot-htsensor/README.md

 Part 4) Analytics: Forecasting and Predicting

-Part 5) Future Work
+Part 5) Next Steps

+* search optimal parameters
-* performance evaluation
+* performance evaluation - inputs data set treated consistently
+* de-season data and implement statistical models that require seasonality to be removed

  Make predictions with heat and temperature data using both classic Statistics and Machine Learning algorithms